-If no door is opened within approx. 30 seconds after the vehicle has been unlocked via the remote control the vehicle is re-locked automatically.
+If no door is opened within approx. 30 seconds after the vehicle has been unlocked, the vehicle is re-locked automatically.

-Locking
+Locking the vehicle

 Close doors, load compartment and fuel filler flap.
 If the doors are not closed properly, the central locking system will not work.